MouronRoger/First1KGreek/refactoring/draft_refactoring_plan.md

     └── network.py      # For network utilities
 ```

-### Step 2: Extract Configuration
+### Step 2: Extract Configuration ✅
-- Move constants to `config.py` one at a time
+- Moved constants to `config.py` one at a time
-- Update references in `browse_texts_fixed.py` to import from config
+- Updated references in `browse_texts_fixed.py` to import from config
-- Test after each constant is moved
+- Tested after each constant was moved
 - Example:
   ```python
   # In config.py